 Alcohol and Total Death Risk

-This study followed 6,916 women from five towns in southern Sweden.
+This study followed 6,916 women from five towns in Sweden.
 They were 50 to 59 years of age when recruited.
-The recruitment was between late 1995 to early 2000.
-Each participant received a physical, gave a health history, and completed a health questionnaire.
+They were recruited for four years.
+Each woman was given a physical exam.
+She gave a health history and completed a health questionnaire.

-The typical J-shaped relationship was found.
-Researchers controlled or adjusted for body mass index (a good measure of body fat), physical fitness, smoking, education and marital status.
-They also adjusted for the existence of diabetes and ischemic heart disease before screening.
+Researchers found the typical J-shaped relationship.
+They controlled for body mass index and physical fitness.
+Also for smoking, education and marital status.
+They also adjusted for the existence of diabetes and heart disease before screening.
 Following these adjustments, the J-shape remained.

-The researchers concluded that there was ‘a clear J-shaped relation between the amount of alcohol consumption and all-cause mortality’ after controlling for important risk factors.
+The researchers conclusion was obvious.
+There was “a clear J-shaped relation between the amount of alcohol consumption and all-cause mortality.”

-This study adds to the strong evidence that drinking in moderation reduces the risk of mortality.
+This study adds to the strong evidence that drinking in moderation reduces the risk of death.